generality/Recombination_rate_estimation/README.md

 # Recombination_rate_estimation
 (Bioinformatics) Script for estimating per-generation RR(recombination rate).

-Our main idea of estimating RR is MLE(Maximum Likelihood Estimation) via transforming the kinship test likelihood recursive function.
-[1]
+Our main idea of estimating RR is MLE(Maximum Likelihood Estimation) via transforming the kinship test likelihood recursive function[1].
+In the procedure of estiamting, we propose repeat disturbance experiment to curve the estiamtion's distribution and infer the parameter which is an approximately accurate estimation.
+Finally, we provide our script for converrting RR to SRR(standard recombination rate) to compare with other results.

 We use the plink format *.ped , *.map and *.frq file in the following steps of estimation.